JonStratton/mesh-front-py/README.md

 ## Goals
 1. Allow joining an existing mesh network fairly easily.
 If it sees an Ad Hoc network with an ESSID or Address it recognizes, it should be a matter of hitting the "Mesh" button on the "Scan" page.
 1. As few dependencies as possible.
-Just ideally Python-flask, OLRS, and GNU/Linux system commands.
+Just ideally Python-flask and GNU/Linux system commands.
 1. Use the most common, light and shallow version of external dependencies as possible.
 	1. Common so they will be supported as packages in most Distros for a while
 	1. Light/shallow so one unused inclusion doesn't cause a rewrite.
 I